GIScience/giscience2023/index.md

 Times are preliminary and will be adapted to the conference schedule.

 ## Registration
 Conference attendees interested in participating in the workshop can sign up for the workshop during registration for the conference.
-If there still capacities, joining on the day of the workshop is possible, too.
+If there are still capacities, joining on the day of the workshop is possible, too.
 The workshop is limited to 20 people.

 Participation in the hands-on tutorials requires participants to bring their own laptop and installing the required software prior to the workshop.
 Installation instructions will be sent out at least two weeks before the conference.